Seven Types Of NYC Fire Sprinkler System Repairs

 The Seven Types of Fire Sprinkler Systems

-- Wet pipe systems—are the most commonly experienced fire suppression system in use today.
+- Wet pipe systems—are the most common fire sprinkler systems in use today.
 Wet pipe systems supply pressurized water through pipes and to sprinkler heads installed throughout the building.
 When a fire is detected, the sprinkler heads in the affected areas activate and rain water down on the fire.
 Wet pipe systems are effective, reliable, and easy to maintain.

 - Pre-action systems—are specially activated systems used in such facilities as museums and libraries.
-Pre-action systems combine the features wet, dry, and deluge systems to protect valuable installations from accidental or indiscriminate fire suppression methods.
+Pre-action systems combine the features wet, dry, and deluge systems to protect valuable installations from accidental or indiscriminate fire sprinkler activation.

 - Foam water sprinkler systems—uses a mixture of foam and water through special nozzles to encapsulate a burning transformer, fuel tank, or vehicle.